hpcc-systems/DataPatterns/README.md

     All other characters are left as-is in the pattern.

-    Child datasets are not supported.
-If the input dataset cannot be processed for any reason then an error will be produced at compile time.

     Function parameters:

-    @param   inFile          The dataset to process; REQUIRED
+    @param   inFile          The dataset to process; this could be a child dataset (e.g. inFile.childDS); REQUIRED
-    @param   fieldListStr    A string containing a comma-delimited list of attribute names to process; use an empty string to process all attributes in inFile; attributes named here that are not found in the top level of inFile will be ignored; OPTIONAL, defaults to an empty string
+    @param   fieldListStr    A string containing a comma-delimited list of attribute names to process; note that attributes listed here must be scalar datatypes (not child records or child datasets); use an empty string to process all attributes in inFile; OPTIONAL,
+                             defaults to an empty string
     @param   maxPatterns     The maximum number of patterns (both popular and rare) to return for each attribute; OPTIONAL, defaults to 100